-Professional films cost more due to the fact they are easier to push, have better dynamic range, and latitude.
+Professional films cost more due to the fact that they have larger latitude, dynamic range, and are easier to push.

-You should expect to see a difference in businesses that sell film.
-Consumer film emulsions can commonly be purchased from big-box stores and pharmacies in anemic amounts.
-Pro film stocks has to be ordered from an online retailer or photography store.
+There is a big difference in availability.
+Consumer film emulsions can quite often still be obtained from big-box stores and pharmacies in anemic amounts.
+Professional level film should really be ordered from a online retailer or specialized photography store.

-The less light there's available to get an image, the bigger the film's ISO will have to be.
-Additionally, be prepared for more film grain.
+The less light available to expose an image, the higher the ISO of the film will be necessary.
+Also, be prepared to see larger sized film grain.

-It is often frustrating to handhold the 200 AF with ISO 100 or slower speed films (ISO 25, ISO 50, etc).
-This is because in the absence of full sun, the exposure times will most likely take more time than what you can handhold without producing motion blur.
+It is often difficult to handhold the 200-AF with ISO 100 or slower speed films (ISO 25, ISO 50, etc).
+This is due to the fact that if you do not have full sun, the exposure times will most likely be longer than what you can handhold without producing motion blur.

-A flash, tripod, and/or fast lens will assist you with longer shutter speeds.
-The extra equipment may not be needed if you use a higher speed ISO 400 or ISO 800 film.
+A tripod, a fast lens, and/or a flash will assist you with longer shutter speeds.
+The additional accessories may not be needed if you decide to use a faster ISO 400 or ISO 800 film.

-The ISO dial is labeled as ASA on the Yashica 200 AF.
-The switch to labeling ISO from ASA (American Standards Association) happened after the creation of the International Standards Organization (ISO).
+As a quick note, the dial to select film speed is labeled as ASA on the Yashica 200-AF.
+The change to using ISO from ASA (American Standards Association) happened after the creation of the International Standards Organization (ISO).

-Latitude is the amount of stops a film can be overexposed while still maintaining usable quality.
-Pro film stocks have a larger latitude to go along with a somewhat increased price.
+Latitude is the amount of stops a film can be overexposed while still keeping satisfactory quality.
+Pro film emulsions have a greater latitude along with a slightly increased cost.

-The range between the brightest and darkest details of a photo is described as dynamic range.
-Sections of a picture that are not in this range will be seen as completely black underexposed shadows or completely white overexposed highlights.
+The range between the brightest and darkest details of a photo is referred to as dynamic range.
+Areas of a photograph that are not in this range will be rendered as totally white overexposed highlights or completely black underexposed shadows.

-When shooting in a wide variety of quickly shifting lighting conditions, films with a bigger dynamic range are a much better choice.
+When working in a wide variety or quickly shifting lighting situations, film stocks with a larger dynamic range is better.